agda/agda/doc/user-manual/language/mutual-recursion.lagda.rst

 These mutual blocks get desugared into the forward declaration blocks described below by:

-- leaving the signatures where they are
+- leaving the signatures where they are,
-- grouping the clauses for a function together with the first of them
+- grouping the clauses for a function together with the first of them, and
-- grouping the constructors for a datatype together with the first of them
+- grouping the constructors for a datatype together with the first of them.

 .. _mutual-recursion-forward-declaration: